Flash of Two Worlds: Effects of the story

 The success of "Flash of Two Worlds" encouraged DC to revive many of its Golden Age characters.
 Eventually, crossovers between the two Earths would become an annual feature in the Justice League of America comics, beginning with issue #21, "Crisis on Earth-One!"
 (August 1963), and culminating in the 1985 miniseries Crisis on Infinite Earths.

-The cover itself has become an iconic image, and has been referenced in many covers including Flash vol. 1 #147 (Sep.
+The cover itself has become an iconic image, and has been referenced in many covers including Flash #147 (Sep.
 1964), Dark Horse Presents #67 (November 1992), Flash vol. 2 #123 (Mar.
 1997), Impulse #70 (Mar.
 2001), Flash Rebirth #5 (Jan.
 2010), and The Flash #9 (Oct.
-2016) as part of the Rebirth reboot.
+2016) as part of the Rebirth relaunch.

 In 2004, a near-mint copy of The Flash #123 sold in a Heritage auction for $83,000.

-In Final Crisis #2 (August 2008), the location of this story is revisited by Wally West (the third Flash) and Jay Garrick (the first Flash), but by the time of Final Crisis the Central City community center has become an abandoned strip joint.
-Later in the same issue it becomes the location for the return of Barry Allen (the second Flash), for the first time since his apparent death in Crisis on Infinite Earths #8 (November 1985).
+In Final Crisis #2 (August 2008), the location of this story is revisited by Wally West (the third Flash) and Jay Garrick (the first Flash).
+By this time, the Central City community center has become an abandoned strip club.
+Later in the same issue, it becomes the location for the return of Barry Allen, following his death in Crisis on Infinite Earths #8 (November 1985).

-Other media
+In other media

-The comic is featured in the episode of The Big Bang Theory, "The Jiminy Conjecture".
+The comic is featured in the episode of The Big Bang Theory "The Jiminy Conjecture".
 It is the comic book Sheldon loses in a cricket identification bet to Howard, and he can be seen holding it near the episode's conclusion.

-The concept of the Golden Age Flash being a comic book character on the Silver Age's Earth, and his retirement on his Earth coinciding with the cancellation of the series, is reused in the Justice League two-parter "Legends".
-It features the titular team visiting a Golden Age era reality with the "Justice Guild of America", a team similar to the Justice Society who are said to have been characters in a comic book series within the DC Animated Universe.
-John Stewart says the comic series was canceled and the League later deduce that this occurred when the team was killed in their timeline.
+The concept of the Golden Age Flash being a comic book character on the Silver Age's Earth, and his retirement on his Earth coinciding with the cancellation of the series, is reused in the Justice League episode "Legends".
+It features the titular team visiting a Golden Age-era reality that is home to the Justice Guild of America, a team similar to the Justice Society who are fictional characters in the League's universe.
+John Stewart says the comic series was canceled and the League later deduce that this occurred when the Guild was killed in their timeline.

-The episode titled "Flash of Two Worlds" of Season 2's The Flash uses the title of the original story.
-It also contains a brief scene reminiscent of the cover, when the two Flashes run around opposite sides of a brick wall to check on a hostage after a fight with the criminal Sand Demon.
-In the show, Barry and Jay's situations are reversed: Jay (later revealed to be Hunter Zolomon) finds himself stranded on Earth 1, whereas in the comic, Barry arrives on Earth 2 (although he is able to leave at the end).
+The Flash episode "Flash of Two Worlds" uses the title of the original story.
+It also contains a brief scene reminiscent of the cover, when the two Flashes run around opposite sides of a brick wall to check on a hostage after a fight with Sand Demon.
+In the show, Barry and Jay's situations are reversed: Jay (later revealed to be Hunter Zolomon, who took the place of the real Jay who was held captive by him) finds himself stranded on Earth-1, whereas in the comic, Barry arrives on Earth-2 (although he is able to leave at the end).